Marprog-jpg/paradox-mod-renamer/README.md

 # Paradox Mod Renamer
+Used for zipped mod files downloaded from sites such as Skymods which can't just be dropped into a Paradox game mod folder.
-Changes the name of the .mod file to the name of the "real" mod folder, adds the correct "path=mod/..." line to them (and deletes the old one) and then moves both the .mod file and the folder containing the mod into a chosen directory.
+The program changes the name of the .mod file to the name of the "real" mod folder, adds the correct "path=mod/..." line to them (and deletes the old one) and then moves both the .mod file and the folder containing the mod into a chosen directory.

 The program works for two folder structures, one where the .mod file and the mod folder is within the same folder and one where the .mod file is inside of the mod folder.